-Access to information through the internet may not entirely replace the telephone as a means of inquiry but may enable the public to download printed material which can take a week or more to get from place to place via the mail system.
+Although landlords file the majority of applications, tenants rely on the Rental Office as a source of information and make good use of the toll-free number to make inquiries.
+The number of inquiries about information on the internet also appear to be increasing.
+Access to information through the internet may not entirely replace the telephone as a means of inquiry but does enable the public to download printed material which can take a week or more to get from place to place via the mail system.

-Applications are received from most communities in the NWT but applications from the major centres continue to make up the bulk of filed applications.
-The regional distribution of applications filed from Western Arctic communities in 2000 shifted little from 1999 levels with the exception of an increase in the Fort Smith region which was the result of an unusually large number of applications from one landlord in Fort Providence.
+Applications are received from most communities in the NWT but applications from the major centres, particularly Yellowknife and Inuvik, continue to make up the bulk of filed applications.
+The distribution of applications filed from Western Arctic communities in 2001 shifted little from 2000 levels.